Granular geographic data delivers near-time, privacy-compliant insights

 Crucially, all this can be done while using data that is compliant with a privacy-first approach to build trust with consumers.

-One global automotive manufacturer used Sensor, Gain Theory’s multichannel attribution solution, to measure and optimize across omnichannel campaigns that aimed to increase test drive numbers and, ultimately, sales of a specific vehicle.
-By identifying demographic attributes to target and household income filters to apply, Sensor was able to explain car-buying behaviour and media responsiveness.
+One global automotive manufacturer used Sensor™, Gain Theory’s multichannel attribution solution, to measure and optimize across omnichannel campaigns that aimed to increase test drive numbers and, ultimately, sales of a specific vehicle.
+By identifying demographic attributes to target and household income filters to apply, Sensor was able to explain car-buying behavior and media responsiveness.
 All told, test drives grew 18% and $56 million in incremental sales were generated.

-Measuring the effectiveness of media and advertising may feel like a complex and daunting prospect in the current data and privacy environment, but a tried and test approach, based on granular geographic data, can deliver improved results for advertisers and peace of mind to consumers.
+Measuring the effectiveness of media and advertising may feel like a complex and daunting prospect in the current data and privacy environment, but a tried and test approach, based on granular geographic data, can deliver improved results for marketers and peace of mind to consumers.

-This article was originally published on The Drum website.
+A version of this article was originally published on The Drum website.
 Click here to view.
 You can listen to the related podcast ‘How are marketers balancing privacy and personalisation?’ on Spotify and Apple Podcasts.

 Share this article